JOMDIESEL/JOMDIESEL/README.md

   We will move forward together with my continuous improvement.
   It's like a world that's always spinning, with no walls, no rules.
   Only your passion can carry you forward.
-- 👀 I’m interested in Computer Programming, Investing and Car.
+- 👀 I’m interested in Computer Programming, Investing, Coffee&Tea and Car.

 <!---